-ORDINANCE - this ordinance, which shall also be known as the "Anti-Discrimination Ordinance."
+ORDINANCE - this Part, which shall also be known as the "Newtown Township Anti-Discrimination Ordinance."

-PERSON - any natural person, fraternal, civic or other membership organization, corporation, general or limited partnership, proprietorship, limited liability company, or similar business organization, including the Borough, its departments, boards and commissions, and other for-profit and nonprofit organizations.
+PERSON - any natural person, fraternal, civic or other membership organization, corporation, general or limited partnership, proprietorship, limited liability company, or similar business organization, including the Township, its departments, boards, and commissions, and other for-profit and nonprofit organizations.

-PUBLIC ACCOMMODAT ION - Any accommodation, resort or amusement which is open to, accepts or solicits the patronage of the general public or offers goods or services, including loans, to the general public or is listed in Section 4(1)

-of the Pennsylvania Human Relations Act, 43 P.S. § 954(l), but shall not include any accommodations which are in their nature distinctly private.
+PUBLIC ACCOMMODATION - any accommodation, resort, or amusement which is open to, accepts, or solicits the patronage of the general public or offers goods or services, including loans, to the general public or is listed in Section 4(1) of the Pennsylvania Human Relations Act, 43 P.S. § 954(1), but shall not include any accommodations which are in their nature distinctly private.